awpala/programming-primer/README.md

 In general, the JavaScript interpreter reads the JavaScript source code file (e.g., `index.js`) from top-to-bottom, and then evaluates each statement encountered from left to right (or right-to-left for the corresponding operators with L ← R associativity).
 Once an operator is encountered, the corresponding operand(s) is/are evaluated and then the operation is performed, returning a resulting value.
 Operators can be generally chained in this manner (i.e., where the resulting value is passed as an operand to a subsequent operator), giving rise to arbitrarily complex expressions and statements.

+*(N.B.
+See [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar) for a more thorough coverage of the lexical analysis of statements performed by the JavaScript interpreter.)*

 A few illustrative examples demonstrating operator precedence are as follows:

 ```js